China state media outlet calls Nvidia's Arm purchase 'disturbing', urges regulatory caution

 Before Nvidia can assume full control of Arm, anti-monopoly regulators in major markets must signal approval of the transaction.

-In 2018, U.S. chipmaker Qualcomm Inc QCOM.O reversed its planned acquisition of Netherlands' NXP Semiconductor NV NXPI.O after Chinese regulators declined to approve it.
+In 2018, U.S. chipmaker Qualcomm Inc reversed its planned acquisition of Netherlands’ NXP Semiconductor NV after Chinese regulators declined to approve it.

-(This story changes wording in headline to “caution” from “intervention”, and in first graf to “exercise caution” from “stop”)

 Reporting by Josh Horwitz; Editing by Kenneth Maxwell